 \subsection{Lossy Data Compression Techniques}

 In information technology, "lossy" compression is a data encoding method that compresses data by discarding (losing) some of it.
-The procedure aims to minimize the amount of data that needs to be held, handled, and/or transmitted by a computer.
-In lossy compression, the compressor often transforms the data into a new domain using appropriate basis functions.
+The procedure aims to minimize the amount of data that needs to be held, handled, and/or transmitted by a sensor node.
+In lossy compression, the encoder often transforms the data into a new domain using appropriate basis functions.
 For example, the data can be transformed into the frequency domain using Fourier basis functions.
 In the new domain, the information content is concentrated in a small number of coefficients that contain the data values projected using the basis functions.
-Therefore, the compressor can reduce the data size by selecting only those coefficients.\\
+Therefore, the encoder can reduce the data size by selecting only those coefficients.\\

-In this section, we classify lossy compression techniques as figure, and describe the charasterestics of each class of compression methods.
+In this section, we classify lossy compression techniques as figure, and describe the characteristics of each class of compression methods.

 \begin{figure}[h]